 - High cost to repair

-The lighter and more consistent traction in the hydraulic system, facilitated by extending the gripping force between a master cylinder and a slave cylinder, certainly eases modulation in relation to the cable system.
-However, the main benefit of the hydraulic clutch, compared to the traditional cable version, may be in the time required for maintenance.
+The lighter and more consistent traction in the hydraulic system, facilitated by extending the gripping force between a master cylinder and a slave cylinder, certainly eases modulation concerning the cable system.
+However, the main benefit of the hydraulic clutch, compared to the traditional cable version, maybe in the time required for maintenance.

 In the case of the hydraulic clutch, cable wear, frequent lubrication or adjustments are of no great concern.
 Just keep the fluid up to date, and the system will self-adjust to clutch disc wear.
 So, throughout the clutch’s service life, the engagement point will be the same – unless you want to adjust it to your preference.

 The hydraulic clutch can also be used in dirt bikes, but its use is not as common in this case as in motorcycles or sports cars.
-In the case of “dirt bikes,” many motorcyclists do not see the same cost-benefit as a with the hydraulic clutch, mainly due to the lower value invested, on average, in assembling the motorcycle and because they see less sense in the long-term investment.
+In the case of “dirt bikes,” many motorcyclists do not see the same cost-benefit as a hydraulic clutch, mainly due to the lower value invested, on average, in assembling the motorcycle and because they see less sense in the long-term investment.
 One of the main positive factors of the hydraulic clutch is the reduced need for maintenance and the advantages it provides as a long-term investment.
-However, how much these are actually felt depends on the use of the motorcycle and the total amount invested in it.

-It is difficult to estimate the service life of a hydraulic clutch system, but it is known that it far outperforms the traditional cable system.
-That’s why it’s often preferred by many people.
+It outperforms the traditional cable system.
 The higher the purchase price of the motorcycle, the more it makes sense to invest in a hydraulic clutch for it.

 The limitation on biting point adjustment can be a deterrent for many people if it is considered too high.
 These people will certainly be left behind when they abandon the good old cable system.
 On the other hand, those who prefer a softer, more consistent biting point will probably be interested in the hydraulic system.

-For those who do not have a strong preference for the biting point, the trade-off will certainly be more in relation to maintenance needs and investment.
+For those who do not have a strong preference for the biting point, the trade-off will certainly be more about maintenance needs and investment.
 Is it worth paying extra to dispense with regular wiring adjustments?
 That’s up to you.